Introduction

 Control and Extinguishing

-Extinguishing Supplies: Keep a fire extinguisher, garden hose, or a large bucket of water nearby to manage or extinguish flames if necessary quickly.
+Extinguishing Supplies: Keep a fire extinguisher, garden hose, or a large bucket of water nearby for quick access in case of emergencies.

 Preventing Accidents